Periyar: Thoughts on the Thirukkural

-Ramasamy hailed the Thirukkural as a valuable scripture which contained many scientific and philosophical truths.
+Periyar hailed the Thirukkural as a valuable scripture which contained many scientific and philosophical truths.
 He also praised the secular nature of the work.
-Ramasamy praised Thiruvalluvar for his description of God as a formless entity with only positive attributes.
+Periyar praised Thiruvalluvar for his description of God as a formless entity with only positive attributes.
 He also suggested that one who reads the Thirukkural will become a Self-respecter, absorbing knowledge in politics, society, and economics.
 According to him, though certain items in this ancient book of ethics may not relate to today, it permitted such changes for modern society.

 On caste, he believed that the Kural illustrates how Vedic laws of Manu were against the Sudras and other communities of the Dravidian race.
-On the other hand, Ramasamy opined that the ethics from the Kural was comparable to the Christian Bible.
+On the other hand, Periyar opined that the ethics from the Kural was comparable to the Christian Bible.
 The Dravidar Kazhagam adopted the Thirukkural and advocated that Thiruvalluvar's Kural alone was enough to educate the people of the country.

-One of Ramasamy's quotes on the Thirukkural from Veeramani's Collected Works of Ramasamy was "when Dravida Nadu (Dravidistan) was a victim to Indo-Aryan deceit, Thirukkural was written by a great Dravidian Thiruvalluvar to free the Dravidians".
+One of Periyar's quotes on the Thirukkural from Veeramani's Collected Works of Ramasamy was "when Dravida Nadu (Dravidistan) was a victim to Indo-Aryan deceit, Thirukkural was written by a great Dravidian Thiruvalluvar to free the Dravidians".

-Ramasamy also asserted that due to the secular nature of Thirukkural, it has the capacity to be the common book of faith for all humanity and can be kept on par or above the holy books of all religions.
+Periyar also asserted that due to the secular nature of Thirukkural, it has the capacity to be the common book of faith for all humanity and can be kept on par or above the holy books of all religions.

 Self-determination of Dravida Nadu

 The Dravidian-Aryan conflict was believed to be a continuous historical phenomenon that started when the Aryans first set their foot in the Dravidian lands.
-Even a decade before the idea of separation appeared, Ramasamy stated that, "as long as Aryan religion, Indo-Aryan domination, propagation of Aryan Vedas and Aryan "Varnashrama" existed, there was need for a "Dravidian Progressive Movement" and a "Self-Respect Movement".
-Ramasamy became very concerned about the growing North Indian domination over the south which appeared to him no different from foreign domination.
+Even a decade before the idea of separation appeared, Periyar stated that, "as long as Aryan religion, Indo-Aryan domination, propagation of Aryan Vedas and Aryan "Varnashrama" existed, there was need for a "Dravidian Progressive Movement" and a "Self-Respect Movement".
+Periyar became very concerned about the growing North Indian domination over the south which appeared to him no different from foreign domination.
 He wanted to secure the fruits of labour of the Dravidians to the Dravidians, and lamented that fields such as political, economic, industrial, social, art, and spiritual were dominated by the north for the benefit of the North Indians.
 Thus, with the approach of independence from Britain, this fear that North India would take the place of Britain to dominate South India became more and more intense.

-Ramasamy was clear about the concept of a separate nation, comprising Tamil areas, that is part of the then existing Madras Presidency with adjoining areas into a federation guaranteeing protection of minorities, including religious, linguistic, and cultural freedom of the people.
-A separatist conference was held in June 1940 at Kanchipuram when Ramasamy released the map of the proposed Dravida Nadu, but failed to get British approval.
-On the contrary, Ramasamy received sympathy and support from people such as Bhimrao Ramji Ambedkar and Muhammad Ali Jinnah for his views on the Congress, and for his opposition to Hindi.
+Periyar was clear about the concept of a separate nation, comprising Tamil areas, that is part of the then existing Madras Presidency with adjoining areas into a federation guaranteeing protection of minorities, including religious, linguistic, and cultural freedom of the people.
+A separatist conference was held in June 1940 at Kanchipuram when Periyar released the map of the proposed Dravida Nadu, but failed to get British approval.
+On the contrary, Periyar received sympathy and support from people such as Bhimrao Ramji Ambedkar and Muhammad Ali Jinnah for his views on the Congress, and for his opposition to Hindi.
 They then decided to convene a movement to resist the Congress.